gsoules/MkDocs/digital-archive/docs/archivist/using-s3.md

 ## Storage for Items and Accessions

 S3 is not a traditional folder-oriented hierarchical file system like you are familiar with on a PC or a Mac.
 S3 storage is implemented using things called buckets, objects, and prefixes, but fortunately, these can be thought of and viewed using familiar terms like folders, subfolders, and files.
-You do however have to be very careful when working with S3 as explained in the [S3 cautions](#s3-cautions) section.
+You do however have to be very careful when working with S3 as explained in the [S3 limitations and cautions](#s3-limitations-and-cautions) section.

 SWHPL's S3 storage for the Digital Archive is in a *bucket* named `swhpl-digital-archive`.
 It is divided into two top-level storage folders: